 Comparing Virgin Atlantic Flying Club to ANA Mileage Club

 Pivoting to ANA first class awards, it is true that booking through ANA Mileage Club is still a better deal for many U.S. destinations.
 This is assuming you're not taking advantage of a Virgin Atlantic Flying Club transfer bonus.
-You can book round-trip first class (one-way awards are not possible) for 150,000 ANA Mileage Club miles.
+You can book round-trip first class (one-way awards aren't possible) for 150,000 ANA Mileage Club miles.

 No matter how you book, you're getting an excellent deal.
-The cash cost of ANA first class is insane — $22,000 or more for the “cheapest” dates!
+The cash cost of ANA first class is insane: $22,000 or more for the “cheapest” dates!

 For more information, check out Virgin Atlantic's ANA partner award page.

-Fly Hawaiian Airlines Using Virgin Atlantic Flying Club
+Fly Hawaiian Airlines Using Virgin Points

 Route | Economy Class Mileage Requirement | First / Business Class Mileage Requirement |